sefinek/Cloudflare-WAF-Expressions/markdown/expressions.md

 3. If you encounter any false positives, report them in the [Issues](https://github.com/sefinek/Cloudflare-WAF-Expressions/issues) section or on my [Discord server](https://discord.gg/RVH8UXgmzs).
 4. If you host an API, use the `api.` subdomain (e.g., `api.example.com`).
 5. If you use a CDN, use the `cdn.` subdomain (e.g., `cdn.example.com`).
 6. Got any suggestions or ideas?
-Feel free to share them!
+Feel free to share them.
 Thanks!

 ## 🔥 Part 1 - Main firewall<div id="part1"></div>